At a glance

 - Hyperviscosity syndrome

 Symptoms of retinal detachment can often go unnoticed.
 When present they include

-The retina is the thin, transparent layer of light-sensitive tissue which lines the rear (posterior) wall of the eye, working in a similar way to that of the film in a camera.
-Photosensitive cells known as rods and cones convert light into electrical impulses which are carried to the brain via the optic nerve.
+The retina is the thin, transparent layer of light-sensitive tissue which lines the rear (posterior) wall of the eye, working similarly to that of the film in a camera.
+Photosensitive cells known as rods and cones convert light into electrical impulses and transport them to the brain via the optic nerve.

 In the centre of the retina is the optic nerve, which travels from the retina to the brain where it transmits visual information.